Skip to Main Content

 The following is a list of things that do NOT count toward RSI requirements:

-• Pre-recorded video lectures not associated with an assignment, discussion, or quiz
+• Pre-recorded video lectures NOT associated with a substantive, instructor-led activity

 • Only offering student-solicited office hours (no regularly scheduled times)